EvaWang/Docker-Note/README.md

 # Docker-Note
-A note shared with my colleague
+- A note shared with my colleague.
-This was written in 2018.
+- This was written in 2018.
 Some settings may be deprecate.

 ## What is docker?
 https://www.docker.com/